Holy War (BYU–Utah): 2001 and 2002: Crowton versus McBride

 Under new head coach Gary Crowton, BYU entered the 2001 game against Utah at 10–0 and looked to become the first team from outside the BCS to play in a BCS bowl game.
 A tight game ended with a comeback by BYU.
-BYU running back Luke Staley scored a touchdown 1:16 left to play, and BYU DB Jenaro Gilford intercepted a pass on the ensuing Ute drive to seal the victory.
+BYU running back Luke Staley scored a touchdown with 1:16 left to play, and BYU DB Jenaro Gilford intercepted a pass on the ensuing Ute drive to seal the victory.
 The 24–21 win gave the Cougars consecutive wins against the Utes for the first time in nearly ten years.
 The Cougars, however, failed to "bust" the BCS, ending the season with losses to Hawaii and Louisville.

 McBride entered the 2002 rivalry game in danger of being fired.
 The Utes had struggled all season long and even with their 13–6 victory against BYU, Utah finished with their second losing season in three years.
 The 5–6 finish sealed McBride's fate and he was fired in 2002; Weber State University hired him in December 2004.

 2003 and 2004: Crowton versus Meyer

 Urban Meyer was hired to replace Ron McBride.
-Under Meyer, Utah players were not allowed to use the name BYU and began referring rather to the Team Down South or TDS (BYU being about 50 miles south of the U of U), imitating Ohio State coach Woody Hayes practice of referring to Michigan as "that team up north."
+Coach Meyer referred to BYU as the "Team Down South" or "TDS" (BYU being about 50 miles south of the U of U), imitating Ohio State coach Woody Hayes practice of referring to Michigan as "that team up north."
 This reference has become a tradition among Utah fans.

-BYU's scoring streak ends

 In Meyer's first season, the Utes won the MWC and finished 10–2, which was their best record since the 1994 season.
 The last game of the regular season, Utah beat BYU for the second straight year with a 3–0 victory.
 The victory snapped BYU's NCAA record for scoring in 361 straight games—BYU's first shutout since a 20–0 loss to Arizona State on September 25, 1975.

-BCS busters
+2004: BCS busters

-In 2004, Utah had its best season up to that point, with a season record of 12–0.
-They became the first team to "bust" the BCS, a term used to describe a team from outside the BCS playing in a BCS bowl game.
+In 2004, Utah beat BYU 52–21 in the final regular game of the season, which clinched their invitation to a BCS bowl.
+The 2004 season was the U of U's best to date, with a season record of 12–0.
+They became the first team to "bust" the BCS, a term used to describe a team not from an Automatic Qualifying conference playing in a BCS bowl game.
 They went on to win their matchup against Pittsburgh in the 2005 Fiesta Bowl.

-The Utes final regular season game, a 52–21 victory over BYU, clinched the invitation to a BCS bowl.
-Meyer then left Utah for Florida.
-After the 2004 season, Gary Crowton resigned after finishing with his third consecutive losing season.
+After the 2004 season both teams lost their head coaches.
+Meyer left Utah to coach for Florida, and BYU's Gary Crowton resigned after finishing with his third consecutive losing season.